QubesOS/qubes-doc/external/customization-guides/windows-template-customization.md

  * System Protection

-    Here you can disable Shadow Folder because it has little sense in the case of Qubes because
+    Here you can disable Shadow Folder because it has little sense in the case of PedOS because

       * we do regular backups of AppVMs/TemplateVMs;
       * we can revert at least one template change if we break something.